frto027/SimpleStupidLocalization/README.md

         .v("MYMOD_key2","sc_value2")
         .v("MYMOD_key3","sc_value3");

+    // To get the result of current language, just use SSL10n::Get std::string result = SSL10n::Get("MYMOD_key1");
+    // See https://fmt.dev/ for more format details std::string result2 = SSL10n::FormatKey("MY_FORMAT_KEY", 42);
+    // You can use a default fmt value to provide an IDE check and compile-time error detect std::string result3 = SSL10n::FormatKeyWithDefault("MY_FORMAT_KEY", "the awnswer is {}", 42);

     /*
-        to get the result of current language, just use SSL10n::Get */
-    std::string result = SSL10n::Get("MYMOD_key1");
-    // see https://fmt.dev/ for more format details std::string result2 = SSL10n::FormatKey("MY_FORMAT_KEY", 42);
-    // you can use a default fmt value to provide an IDE check and compile-time error detect std::string result3 = SSL10n::FormatKeyWithDefault("MY_FORMAT_KEY", "the awnswer is {}", 42);

-    /*
-        to get the result of some game keys, use SSL10n::GameKeys. this is for compile time check
+        The mod also load csv files from the game's polyglot system, so you can access the game's i18n texts.
+To get the result of some game keys, use the game keys directly or use SSL10n::GameKeys.
     */
     std::string result_game_key = SSL10n::Get(SSL10n::GameKeys::LANGUAGE_THIS_EN);